Portugal in the Eurovision Song Contest 1983: 1983

 Armando Gama previously took part in the 1980 Portuguese semi-finals with the group Sarabanda.
-Carlos Paião represented Portugal in ESC 1981.
+Carlos Paião had represented Portugal in Eurovision in 1981.

 At Eurovision

 On the night of the final Gama performed 17th in the running order, following Israel and preceding Austria.
 At the close of voting "Esta balada que te dou" placing Portugal 13th of the 20 entries.
 The Portuguese jury awarded its 12 points to the winner song from Luxembourg.